vert-x/vert-x.github.io/docs_md/mods_manual.md

 Vert.x looks in the following places:

 1. If the module is being deployed from another module it will look for a nested `mods` directory inside the current module.
-More on this [later]().
+See the section on [nested modules](#nested-mods).
 2. In the local `mods` directory on the filesystem, or in the directory specified by the `VERTX_MODS` environment variable, if set.
 3. In the `sys-mods` directory of the Vert.x installation.